-Flexible ID control possibilities takes the application suitability to different process to a new level, allowing any input or actual value to be connected to any parameter with a scaling factor.
+The main focus has been how drive can be controlled over Fieldbus.
+A flexible ID control possibility takes the application suitability to different process to a new level, allowing any input or actual value to be connected to any parameter with a scaling factor.